morningred88/AWS/CloudFormation_SysOps/CloudFormation_notes.md

     Type: AWS::CloudFormation::Stack
 ```

-### Create a stack with nested stack in the template
+### Create a parent stack with nested stack inside

 You will see 2 stacks are created in CloudFormation, one the parent stack and the other one is the nested stack.

 Open the nested stack, you can see this stack is marked as **nested** in the description.

+### Delete/update a parent stack with nested stack inside

+For deletion, you just need to delete the parent stack, the nested stack will get deleted.

+For update, never touch the nested stack, just do update in the parent stack.